Keegan-Evans/Keegan-Evans.github.io/reading.md

 This is a place for me to document my reading. **DISCLAIMER**: All links are affiliate links through Amazon.
-Many of these books can be found more cheaply elsewhere, though probably most conviniently through the links.
+Many of these books can be found more cheaply elsewhere, though probably most conveniently through the links.

 ## In Progress